-The following is required to complete your application for admission:
+The following is required to complete your application packet for admission:

 1. Complete and submit your online application.

 - High school transcripts must be mailed directly from the high school.
-North Carolina schools using NCWISE may submit electronic transcripts through the NCWISE electronic delivery system.
+Schools using PowerSchool, Naviance, or CFNC may submit electronic transcripts through those electronic delivery systems.

 4. Submit official SAT or ACT test scores.

 - Test scores must be sent directly to UNC Charlotte from the College Board (SAT) or ACT.
 (Please see details below regarding the Redesigned SAT)

 - Screen shots or score reports sent to the student are not considered official and will not be accepted.

 Essays and letters of recommendation are not required.
 Please check your Future 49er Portal to ensure all documents have been received.
 The portal is updated in real time.

 *A complete application (application, fee, transcript, and test scores) must be submitted by the deadlines below in order to receive a decision by the notification date.

 **Undergraduate Admissions utilizes the document receipt date for all deadlines; therefore, please allow at least 3 weeks for mailed documents and at least 2 weeks for electronic test scores to be received by our office.